Obama Doctrine: National Security Strategy

 In May 2010, the Obama administration issued a report outlining its National Security Strategy.
-The document called for more global engagement and sought to counter fears that the US is at war with Islam.
+The document called for more global engagement and sought to counter fears that the U.S. is at war with Islam.
 It dropped the Bush era controversy over language such as the phrase "global war on terror" and reference to "Islamic extremism," adding that "The United States is waging a global campaign against al-Qaeda and its terrorist affiliates.
 Yet this is not a global war against a tactic - terrorism, or a religion - Islam.
 We are at war with a specific network, al-Qaeda, and its terrorist affiliates."
-It also called for engagement with "hostile nations," closer relations with China and India, and a focus on strengthening the US economy.
+It also called for engagement with "hostile nations," closer relations with China and India, and a focus on strengthening the U.S. economy.

 Secretary of State Hillary Clinton called democracy and human rights central to the strategy, adding that "We cannot sustain this level of deficit financing and debt without losing our influence, without being constrained about the tough decisions we have to make."

-In President Obama's 28 March 2011 speech on Libya justifying airstrikes against the Gaddafi regime, the President stated the United States can use military force "decisively, and unilaterally when necessary to defend our people, our homeland, our allies, and our core interests."
-He also stated that where U.S. interests are not directly threatened but its ideals and values are threatened, or when there is a regional security crisis, the United States is then willing to take a leadership role in intervention providing that the burden is shared by an international coalition.
+In his March 28, 2011, speech on justifying airstrikes against the Gaddafi regime in Libya, Obama stated the United States can use military force "decisively, and unilaterally when necessary to defend our people, our homeland, our allies, and our core interests."
+He also stated that where U.S. interests are not directly threatened.
+Still, its ideals and values are threatened, or when there is a regional security crisis, the United States is willing to take a leadership role in intervention, provided that an international coalition shares the burden.

 Sanctions as part of the NSS

-Economic and other sanctions were developed into a useful and focused tool over the second Obama administration by the Treasury Department.
+Economic and other sanctions were developed into a valuable and focused tool by the Department of the Treasury over the second Obama administration.
 They are the subject of a book by Juan Zarate, a former White House staffer.
-The aim is to shut off the market access of enemy banks, companies and state bodies.
+The aim is to shut off the market access of enemy banks, companies, and state bodies.
 The denial of access to bond markets can hurt the enemy.
 This was developed in the early years of the 21st century by practice against North Korea and later Iran.
 The relevant paragraph in the NSS reads as follows:

 That is precisely the reason we should strengthen enforcement of international law and our commitment to engage and modernize international institutions and frameworks.
 Those nations that refuse to meet their responsibilities will forsake the opportunities that come with international cooperation.
 Credible and effective alternatives to military action—from sanctions to isolation—must be strong enough to change behavior, just as we must reinforce our alliances and our military capabilities.
 And if nations challenge or undermine an international order that is based upon rights and responsibilities, they must find themselves isolated.